Class Agnostic Instance-level Descriptor for Visual Instance Search: Instance-Level Feature Detector

 where $D_w=\sum_{x_j \in S_w}x_j$ and $n_w=|S_w|$.
-The first term and the last term in Eqn.~\ref{eqn:x2Srv2} can be calculated conveniently given the $\textit{l}_2$-norms of each feature is pre-computed.
-The second term is the inner-product between feature $x_i$ and $D_w$, which is comparable to measuring the distance between $x_i$ and a centroid in the \textit{k}-means.
+The first term and the last term in Eqn.~\ref{eqn:x2Srv2} are both the $\textit{l}_2$-norm of the feature vectors.
+The second term is the inner-product between feature $x_i$ and $D_w$.
 Since features are $l_2$-normalized in our problem, Eqn.~\ref{eqn:x2Srv2} is simplified further as $d(x_i, S_w)=2{\cdot}n_w-2{\cdot}x_i'{\cdot}D_w$.
-Given currently $x_i \in S_w$, we want to check whether Eqn.~\ref{eqn:ksumis} would decrease assuming $x_i$ was moved to $S_v$ already,
+The minimization on Eqn.~\ref{eqn:ksumis} is fulfilled in a stochastic and greedy manner.
+Each time a feature $x_i \in S_w$ is randomly selected, we want to check whether Eqn.~\ref{eqn:ksumis} would decrease assuming that $x_i$ was moved to $S_v$ already,

-If $d(x_i,S_v) < d(x_i,S_w)$, such movement is favored.
-In particular, we can check over $k-1$ clusters to seek for the most greedy movement that Eqn.~\ref{eqn:ksumis} decreases the most.
-In one round, each feature $x_i$ is selected by random to seek for the most greedy movement.
+If $d(x_i,S_v) < d(x_i,S_w)$, such movement would lead to the decrease of objective Eqn.~\ref{eqn:ksumis}.
+In particular, we can check over $k-1$ clusters to seek the most greedy movement that Eqn.~\ref{eqn:ksumis} decreases the most.
+In one round, each feature $x_i$ is selected at random to seek the most greedy movement.
 While if $d(x_i,S_v) \geq d(x_i,S_w)$, the movement will not be undertaken.
 The greedy optimization usually converges to a local optima~\cite{cikm21:ksum}.
-Since the step that seeks the best movement is comparable to seeking the closest centroid in traditional \textit{k}-means, the computational complexity of above optimization is on the same par as the traditional \textit{k}-means.
+Since the step that seeks the best movement is comparable to seeking the closest centroid in traditional \textit{k}-means, the computational complexity of the above optimization is on the same par as the traditional \textit{k}-means.